FaultyFunctions/GShade-Block/README.md

-# As of 4.1.0 possible 4.0.5, it seems they have tried to patch this workaround.
+# As of 4.1.0 possibly 4.0.5, it seems they have tried to patch this workaround.
 I'm looking for a possible fix.

 # IMPORTANT NOTICE